fatherbrennan/spinebash/README.md

 # Spinebash

 This is a Bash-built, dependency-free SPA framework which allows for a modular programming experience using HTML, CSS and JavaScript.
-Spinebash aims to be dependency-free and only utilise standard GNU/UNIX tools.
+Spinebash aims to be dependency-free and only utilises standard CLI tools.

 Notable Utilised Commands